 Seeds of Velvet beans are used in traditional medicines in West Africa to treat Snake Bites.
 Velvet Bean extracts by traditional healers as a pre-treatment for snake bites.
 It is said that treating the person with these extracts will protect them from Snake Venom for at least one year if the person accidentally has a snake bite.

 One study shows that Velvet Bean protected heart-damaging effects in rats from Cobra Venom.
 In another study, it shows that velvet bean extracts have triggered the production of antiques against Viper Venom.

-Velvet Bean has sugar bound proteins which are similar to snake venom proteins and triggers antibody production.
+Velvet Bean has sugar-bound proteins that are similar to snake venom proteins and trigger antibody production.
 These antibodies cross-react with actual venom proteins when it comes in contact.
 This slows down the poisoning of the whole body.

 More clinical studies are being conducted to back up this point.

 How to take Velvet Bean/Kaunch ke beej?